GravityEcho/SODES/README.md

 Create a working basic game experience using stepmania and DDR as references.
 Keep the code as simple and modular as possible while keeping the end user experience as top priority.
+Once menu navigation and gameplay are satisfactory a sqlite database will be implemented for data and user accounts.

 phase 2 -